-Asperger's Syndrome is a developmental disorder and is considered to be a milder version of Autistic Disorder.
-Both Asperger's Syndrome and Autistic Disorder are considered subgroups of a larger category, called Pervasive Developmental Disorders (PDD) in the United States.
+Asperger's Syndrome (AS) is a developmental disorder and is considered to be a milder version of autism.
+Both Asperger's Syndrome and autism are considered subgroups of a larger category, called Pervasive Developmental Disorders (PDD) in the United States.

 In Asperger's Syndrome, children who are affected by the disorder often experience social isolation and sometimes exhibit eccentric behavior.
 The speech of some children might sound peculiar because of abnormalities of inflection, and their talking tends to follow a repetitive pattern.
 Clumsiness can be found in articulation and gross motor behavior.
 They usually have a deep interest in one particular area, such as cars and trains, door knobs and hinges, or meteorology and astronomy, which doesn't leave much room for other areas that might be more age appropriate for the child.

 Doctors look at several factors to diagnose Asperger’s Syndrome:

 Also, children who suffer from Asperger’s Syndrome may have:

 In diagnosing Asperger’s Syndrome, a physician will also look at a child’s ability for social interaction with other children, speech development, and eye contact.

 Social Security updated its disability "listings" in 2017 and at that time changed the name of listing 112.10 from Autistic Disorder and Other Pervasive Developmental Disorders to Autism Spectrum Disorder.
 While the listing doesn't specifically mention Asperger's Syndrome, Social Security evaluates AS under this listing.